martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 {::boilerplate bcp14-tagged}

-# Naming of Application Services {#names}
+# Identifying Application Services {#names}

-This document assumes that the name of an application service is based on a DNS domain name (e.g., `example.com`) -- supplemented in some circumstances by an application service type (e.g., "the IMAP server at example.net").
+This document assumes that an application service is identified by a DNS domain name (e.g., `example.com`), an IP address (IPv4 or IPv6), or is an identifier that contains additionally supplementary information.
+Supplementary information is limited to the application service type as expressed in SRV (e.g., "the IMAP server at example.net") or a URI.

 The DNS name conforms to one of the following forms:

 1. A "traditional domain name", i.e., a FQDN (see {{DNS-CONCEPTS}}) all of